A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Our Discretization Approach

 We design a recursive partitioning method that addresses all these three problems.
-To address the first problem, we separate the discretization problem from estimation and suggest an objective function for recursive partitioning algorithm that is fully non-parametric, i.e., is not dependent on $\theta$ -- thus, its calculation is computationally cheap.
-Next, to address the second problem, we split our objective function into two sub-objectives, whose relative importance can be learnt from the data using model selection.
+To address the first problem, we separate the discretization problem from estimation and suggest an objective function that is fully non-parametric, i.e., is not dependent on $\theta$.
+Thus, its calculation is computationally cheap.
+To address the second problem, we split our objective function into two sub-objectives, whose relative importance can be learned from the data using model selection.
 Finally, to address the third problem, we customize the splitting procedure such that it only splits on $\Q$ and not $\X$.
 We discuss these ideas in detail below.